View Leroy Norup's Obituary on www.adn.com and share memories

-Leroy "Bob" Norup Jr., 73, passed away peacefully in his Anchorage home on December 18, 2019 after a valiant battle with cancer.
+Leroy "Bob" Norup Jr., 73, passed away peacefully in his Anchorage, Alaska, home on Dec.
+18, 2019, after a valiant battle with cancer.

-Bob was born to Leroy & Frances in Illinois on August 1, 1946.
+Bob was born to Leroy and Oklahoma Norup in Illinois on Aug.
+1, 1946.
 After given a choice of joining the military or chance getting into trouble, he chose the military.

-Bob served 22 years in the US Army to include serving in the Vietnam War and the Persian Gulf.
+Bob served 22 years in the U.S. Army, to include serving in the Vietnam War and the Persian Gulf.
 Bob served as an infantryman and with the Airborne Company.
-He earned many notable awards to include the Purple Heart Merit Award and Vietnam Service Metal with Bronze Star.
+He earned many notable awards, including the Purple Heart Merit Award and Vietnam Service Metal with Bronze Star.

 After retiring from the Army, he worked as a maintenance foreman with the Anchorage School District and liked to socialize while bagging groceries at the commissary.